Authentication

 What stays open and what becomes protected:

-| Path | With a token set |
+| Path | With auth configured |

 |---|---|

-GET /api/v1/* | Requires Authorization: Bearer <token> |
+GET /api/v1/* | Requires a viewer (or operator) token |

-POST /api/v1/* | Requires the token and a JSON content type |
+POST /api/v1/* | Requires an operator token and a JSON content type |

 GET /metrics | Open — Prometheus scrape stays unauthenticated |